OwenCookman/MilestoneProject2/README.md

 - See that all cards are back to their original facing
 - See that the timer is displaying 60 and isn't counting down
 - See that the move counter is back to 0

+#### Congratulations Modal
+- Open the game in a new browser window
+- Hover over a game card and see that the cursor changes to a pointing hand
+- Click on a game card, see it flip over, displaying its icon and stay that way
+- Click on a second game card, see it flip over, displaying its icon
+- Both icons on the cards are the same
+- See both cards flip around again, changing their color to grey and stay facing up
+- Repeat thi process until all cards are matched
+- See a modal appear titled "Congratulations!"

+##### Congratualtions Modal Current Moves/Time
+- Open the game in a new browser window
+- Hover over a game card and see that the cursor changes to a pointing hand
+- Click on a game card, see it flip over, displaying its icon and stay that way
+- Click on a second game card, see it flip over, displaying its icon
+- Both icons on the cards are the same
+- See both cards flip around again, changing their color to grey and stay facing up
+- Repeat thi process until all cards are matched
+- See a modal appear titled "Congratulations!"
+- See that the number of moves and time taken to complete that game are displayed

+##### Congratulations Modal Record Moves/Time
+- Open the game in a new browser window
+- Hover over a game card and see that the cursor changes to a pointing hand
+- Click on a game card, see it flip over, displaying its icon and stay that way
+- Click on a second game card, see it flip over, displaying its icon
+- Both icons on the cards are the same
+- See both cards flip around again, changing their color to grey and stay facing up
+- Repeat thi process until all cards are matched
+- See a modal appear titled "Congratulations!"
+- See that the number of moves and time taken to complete that game are displayed and they are also displayed as the best number of moves and time taken
+- Repeat the process to complete the game again but with more moves and a slower time
+- See that the number of moves and time taken to complete that game are displayed but the number of moves and time taken are the same as the last game
+- Repeat the process to complete the game again but with less moves and a faster time
+- See that the number of moves and time taken to complete that game are displayed and they are also displayed as the record number of moves and time taken